-1. Forego the Bargains – Halloween is only a day, but the candy seems to linger around until the holidays.
+2. Forego the Bargains – Halloween is only a day, but the candy seems to linger around until the holidays.
 You can’t go too many places without being bombarded with a bowl of candy or a sale at the supermarket or drugstore.
-Rather than trying to take advantage of the “deals”, wait until the last minute to buy your Halloween treats.
-This will lessen the amount of time candy is in the house and limit the temptation to dig into those bags before the big night arrives.
+If you’ve waited until the last minute to grab your candy, you’re in luck as it lessens the amount of time candy is in the house and limits the temptation to dig into those bags before the big night arrives.
 Too late?
 Don’t worry there’s still time to avoid those deals!
 You’ll need that willpower in the weeks ahead as they clean out the inventory and get ready for Thanksgiving and Christmas.

-2. Buy Candy You Don’t Like or Give It Out First – If you know Snickers and Reese’s Peanut Butter Cups are your downfall, avoid buying them altogether or make sure those are the first treats to go.
+3. Buy Candy You Don’t Like or Give It Out First – If you know Snickers and Reese’s Peanut Butter Cups are your downfall, avoid buying them altogether or make sure those are the first treats to go.
 Choosing candy that isn’t a big temptation allows you to exercise greater portion control.
 Better yet, not having it around avoids overindulging all together.

-3. Consider Non-Candy Treats – It might be too late this year, but if you live in a neighborhood with younger kids, consider giving out small bags with non-candy treats like Halloween stickers, pencils, tattoos or popcorn.
+4. Consider Non-Candy Treats – It might be too late this year, but if you live in a neighborhood with younger kids, consider giving out small bags with non-candy treats like Halloween stickers, pencils, tattoos, Playdoh or popcorn.
 With all the candy they’ll get, this is something fun for them to receive plus your waistline will thank you too!

 6. Give It Away – Just remember, Halloween is only one day, and it doesn’t have to begin the slippery slope through the holiday season.
 If you have leftover candy, consider donating it or bringing it into the office for your co-workers.
 Let the kids choose which candy they like and put aside into small bags.
-Whatever is left over put in the freezer or in a place out of sight to avoid the temptation to go back for more.
+Whatever is left over put in the freezer, save for the holidays or put somewhere out of sight to avoid the temptation to go back for more.